What Affects Your Citi Diamond Preferred Card Credit Limit?

-What is the Diamond Preferred Card Limit?
+What Is the Citi Diamond Preferred Card Limit?

-A credit limit is the maximum amount of credit a card issuer allows you to borrow on a credit card.
+A credit limit is the maximum amount a card issuer allows you to borrow on a credit card.
 It represents your card’s total spending capacity, which you can use for purchases, balance transfers or cash advances.
 Going over this limit could result in declined transactions or additional fees, depending on your issuer’s policy.

-Factors Affecting Your Diamond Preferred Card Limit
+Factors Affecting Your Citi Diamond Preferred Card Limit

 1. Income